 Ronald Smith (2011, NC A&T SU) started a new project on giant unilamellar vesicles, which we hope to use as proxies for cells in characterizing new single-cell instrumentation.
 He started this work with me at NC A&T SU, gained admission to a summer program at UNC-CH to continue over the summer, and then completed the project for credit with me at A&T the following semester.
 Ronald experimented with different applied voltages, lipid and buffer compositions, using fluorescence microscopy and flow cytometry to characterize the resulting vesicles.
 In 2011, he won a travel award to present this work at the Annual Biomedical Research Conference for Minority Students in St. Louis, MO.
 He is currently attending pharmacy school at Howard University, where he was student body president in 2015-2016, and is pursuing research on HIV.

 Jessie Xiong (2010-2011, UNC-Chapel Hill) worked on numerous aspects of a project to characterize sample transport on a microfluidic device for single-cell analysis.
 She fabricated devices, prepared lipid coatings, cultured, stained and fixed cells, ran electrophoretic separations on-chip, and analyzed video data of flow in the device.
 Her contributions led to co-authorship on a publication on this work in the journal Electrophoresis in 2011.
-She is currently working in the Lineberger Cancer Center at UNC.
+She went on to work in the Lineberger Cancer Center at UNC.

 Graham Erwin (2008-2009, IU-Bloomington) investigated the maximum electric field strength and minimum frequency that bacteria can tolerate before electroporation compromises the cell membrane.
 His work helped our lab think about how we could use electroosmosis to transport bacteria in microchip devices without damaging them.
 Graham presented this work at the 2010 Microscale Bioseparations conference in Prague.
 He completed his PhD in biochemistry in the Ansari Lab at the University of Wisconsin-Madison in 2016 and is currently a postdoctoral scholar in the Kim Lab at Stanford University.